 If you can’t afford stuff like this, perhaps the snack car/lounge car is more your style.
 It has a variety of low-cost pretend meals like pre-packaged 100-ingredient pizza and subs.
-Quick contraindication note: the Gardenburger and Blueberry Yoghurt (lounge car purchases, costs less than the dining room) fought for contention in my stomach -- yummy/YMMV.
+Quick contraindication note: the Gardenburger and Blueberry Yoghurt (both purchased in the lounge car; there is an augmented ($7.75) Gardenburger option in the dining car) fought for contention in my stomach -- yummy/YMMV.

-At the station in Grand Junction, Colorado, there is a fruit stand.
-I don’t know if any of the other routes have this sort of thing, but on the California Zephyr route, this is about it.
+In Grand Junction, Colorado, there is a fruit/candy stand along with a bathroom.
+I don’t know if any of the other stations have this sort of thing, but on the California Zephyr route, this is about it.

 Your last option is to bring your own food.
 You can’t borrow the lounge car microwave, you can’t ask anyone to “heat up” some food, so just forget about that.
-I brought a bunch of oranges and bananas, breakfast pastries, “energy”-type bars and other snacks.
+I brought a bunch of oranges and bananas, breakfast pastries, sugar bars (you will find these in supermarkets labelled “energy bars”) and other snacks.
 Somehow between this, two dining car experiences, and occasional visits to the lounge car, I fulfilled all my basic eating requirements during the trip (the longest, a two-train journey with a six hour delay, took around 77 hours).